Search DuPage County Public Records & Information: Free

 If you click on the hot-linked word “Warrant,” you’ll be shown more details — including whether or not it’s still active.

-How To Find DuPage County Probation Records
+How To Look Up DuPage County Probation Records

 The DuPage County Circuit Court Clerk’s website does not show sentencing information online.